TarasKovalenko/Relay/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of CentralConfigGenerator seriously.
+We take the security of Relay seriously.
 If you believe you've found a security vulnerability, please follow these steps:

 1. **Do not disclose the vulnerability publicly**
 2. **Open a GitHub issue** with details about the vulnerability